glific/glific/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Also try: [`https://glific.test:4001`] and check if the connection is secure.

 **For Windows the steps is as follows:**

-- Copy the file: `cp config/dev.secret.exs.txt config/dev.secret.exs` and edit
-- Copy the file: `cp config/.env.dev.txt config/.env.dev` and edit
+- Copy the file: `cp config/.env.dev.txt config/.env.dev`
 - Run this on command prompt:
     ```
     cd <path-to-glific-backend>